 Calculate Your Start-Up Costs

-The spreadsheet below contains a list of the start-up expenses and capital expenditures of typical professional organizing business.
+The spreadsheet below contains a list of the start-up expenses and capital expenditures of a typical professional organizing business.
 Assign a cost to each expense.
 Initially, you may use your best guess but as you research and inquire about fees and prices, update your spreadsheet.

 Keep in mind that you should focus on essential costs – the expenses that are absolutely necessary for you to start and grow your business.
 An example would be lawyer fees to ensure your client contracts are legally appropriate.
 Sometimes we lean toward optional costs such as the newest model of label maker when the older model works just fine.
 Hold off purchasing these items until you have enough client income to offset the costs.